-As a child, staying up past bedtime and playing outdoor games with neighbourhood kids constitutes the perfect day.
+As a child, staying up past bedtime and playing outdoor games with neighborhood kids constitutes the perfect day.
 Unfortunately, many adults let game-playing go by the wayside as responsibilities take over.
 To rekindle your childlike nature, spend an evening outside playing such games as flashlight tag or hide and seek.
 Make it a family affair or recruit others in your neighborhood to join in on the fun.

 If you prefer more relaxing summer evenings, purchase an inexpensive fire pit and gather with your family to have a campfire in the driveway, backyard, or deck.
 Catch fireflies and share scary campfire stories or stories from your childhood.
 You could learn a few things you didn't know about your children or spouse.

-4. Appreciate the heat.
+Appreciate the Heat

 When the summer heat arrives, it's easy to take cover in an air conditioned house, waiting for cooler days to arrive.
 Instead of cooping up indoors, make the most of the summer heat.
 Round up the kids, lather on the sunscreen, and turn on the sprinklers or make a slip and slide out of an old tarp.
 Or, pile into the car for a day at the nearby public pool, lake, or beach.
 After you're soaked from head to toe, continue to cool off with a large helping of ice cream--and don't count the calories.